iterative/dvc.org/content/docs/command-reference/move.md

 `dvc add`) to reflect the change.
 If the file or directory has the same name as the `.dvc` file, it also renames it.

+Renaming is supported only for data source files and directories (creaded by `dvc add` and `dvc import`), not for outputs of pipelines (`dvc run`).
+The pipeline outputs can be renamed only manualy.

 ## Synopsis

 ```usage